ra1028/Former/README.md

 ### RowFormer
-RowFormer is base of the class that manages the cell.
+RowFormer is the base class of the class that manages the cell.
-Cell that managed by the RowFormer class should conform to the corresponding protocol.
+A cell that is managed by the RowFormer class should conform to the corresponding protocol.
-Each of RowFormer classes You can set the event handling in function named like on~ (onSelected, onValueChanged, etc...)
+Each of the RowFormer classes exposes event handling in functions named "on*" (e.g., onSelected, onValueChanged, etc...)
-Default provided RowFormer classes and the protocols that corresponding to it are the below.
+Default provided RowFormer classes and the protocols that corresponding to it are listed below.

 <table>
 <thead>